• Installation

 Designed for participation

-As a site-specific installation in a disused cork factory adjacent to a London Underground station, the work reached out to people living, working and passing through a cultural and commercial hub in London, SE1.
+The site-specific installation in a disused cork factory adjacent to a London Underground station, accessible to people living, working and passing through a cultural and commercial hub in London, SE1.

 MEET ME AT THE UPSIDE DOWN TABLE